bigwiv/Biopython-cn/chr4.rst

 should be used to store strings and ``SeqFeature`` objects (discussed later in this chapter) respectively.

-4.2.2??SeqRecord objects from FASTA files
+4.2.2  SeqRecord objects from FASTA files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example uses a fairly large FASTA file containing the whole